sayalikandarkar/sayalikandarkar/README.md

 - 👋 Hi, I’m @sayalikandarkar
 - 👀 I’m interested in exploring Artifical Intelligence.
 - 🌱 I’m currently learning elastic search.
-- 💞️ I’m looking to collaborate on projects pertinent to building projects using advanced NLU/NLP to alleviate the mental health issues caused amongst teenagers due to excessive use of social media.
+- 💞️ I’m looking to collaborate on projects pertinent to usage of advanced NLU/NLP to alleviate the mental health issues caused amongst teenagers due to excessive use of social media.
 - 📫 How to reach me - gmail - kandarkarsayali@gmail.com / insta - sayalikandarkar

 <!---